 Q: Will Zoom lectures and presentations of synchronous (i.e., real-time) online classes be recorded for international students in other time zones?

 A: This would depend on the course and the faculty member.
 Please contact the instructor directly to see what they are planning to do, and follow up with Rebecca Spennetta (email@example.com, undergraduates) or Jenny Phillips (firstname.lastname@example.org, graduates), as needed.

 Q: How can online/remote students fulfill their Early Field Experience (EFE) hour requirements?

 A: This will vary from course to course and may be subject to change with school district guidance.
 Please check with your instructor.
-The music education faculty is monitoring this situation carefully as it develops.

 Students can be assured, however, that they will not be asked to do anything that they feel would compromise their safety.
 The music education faculty is working diligently to provide EFE hours in a myriad of ways, keeping both University of Illinois and K-12 student/teacher safety in mind.
 We are working closely with the Council on Teacher Education, which provides updates from the Illinois State Board of Education whenever available, and the ISBE understands that these are unprecedented times.